timescale/docs.timescale.com-content/time-series-data.md

 1990-01-01 01:05:00     68
 ```

-But time-series data is a much **broader** category.
-It's
+But it belongs in a much **broader** category, whether temperature
-really any data -- whether temperature readings from a sensor,
+readings from a sensor, the price of a stock, the status of a machine,
-the price of a stock, the status of a machine, or the number of logins
+or even the number of logins to an app.
+Time-series data is collected as
-to an app -- that are paired with a timestamp such that the data
+sequential  entries, each paired with a timestamp, which collectively
-represents a real world context and are valuable to analyze over time.
+represent how a system changes over time.

 ## Characteristics of time-series data <a id="characteristics"></a>

-But if you look closely at how it’s produced and ingested, there are important
+If you look closely at how it’s produced and ingested, there are important
 characteristics that time-series databases like TimescaleDB typically leverage:

 - **Time-centric**: Data records always have a timestamp.